 You’ll have enough space to grill with its 720 square inches flat top with a black steel frame coated with powder.
 It has a massive 60 000 BTUs total power output for its griddle station, making it an impressive machine for preparing a wide variety of food ranging from potatoes to pancakes to grilled chicken.

 - Grill stays in place with its two locking casters

 - With a side and bottom shelf for added storage

 - Easy-to-move with its four industrial strength caster wheels

 - With push-button ignition system powered by battery for ease-of-starting

 - Does not have a side burner

-With a total 36000 BTU power-output and a main cooking area of 475 square inches, this propane gas grill is another large burner that made it to our list.
+With a total of 36000 BTU power output and the main cooking area of 475 square inches, this propane gas grill is another large burner that made it to our list.
 It has four burners and a 175 square inches secondary swing-away rack.
 It also has durable grills because of its stainless-steel holders and porcelain coating.
 In terms of storage, it is easy to clean, thanks to its removable grease tray.

 - Has temperature monitoring